FingerlessGlov3s/OPNsensePIAWireguard/README.md

          - VPN: Wireguard
      8. Click Plus sign on API Keys, it'll download you the keys in a txt file.
 We'll want this later
      9. Click Save
- 2. Edit "PIAWireguard.json" and edit the variables in the script with the api key from OPNsense, your PIA credentials and region id.
+ 2. Edit "PIAWireguard.json" and edit the variables with the api keys from OPNsense, your PIA credentials and region id.
 Use Notepad++ or your favourite IDE.
-     - You can get your PIA region id by running ListRegions.py on your local device.
+     - You can get your PIA region id by running `ListRegions.py` on your local device.
 If you don't have Python installed on your local device you can use this [Online Python Tool](https://www.programiz.com/python-programming/online-compiler/) copy the contents of the file and then click "Run".
 This will list the name and region id of each PIA region, for you choose from.
-     - It is also possible to get PIA region ids running the main script using the argument listregions
+     - It is also possible to get PIA region ids running the main script using the argument `listregions`
      - Following variables need filling in.
-         - `opnsenseKey` WireguardAPI key you generated on step 1
+         - `opnsenseKey` WireguardAPI key you downloaded from step 1 `apikeys.txt`
-         - `opnsenseSecret` WireguardAPI secret you generated on step 1
+         - `opnsenseSecret` WireguardAPI secret you downloaded from step 1  `apikeys.txt`
          - `piaUsername` Your PIA username
          - `piaPassword` Your PIA password
          - `piaRegionId` Change to your PIA region id